We ship to the United States, and your USD goes further here.

 We will keep you updated every step of the way.

-Everybody loves to receive a thank you card and have their effort appreciated.
-Unfortunately, writing wedding thank you cards online, trying to make hundreds of notes sound heartfelt and grateful!
+It is an overwhelming task, writing wedding thank you cards online, trying to make hundreds of notes sound heartfelt and grateful!
 However, with a little bit of planning and the right tools at hand the process can actually be a fun extension of the excitement of wedding invitation planning.

 Now to the nitty-gritty: how do you word the things?
 It can seem completely overwhelming.